All Episodes

 It's the best of both worlds.

-Snertly watched it happen.
+Snurdy watched it happen.

-He said, You ought to try this on the air.
+He said, you ought to try this on the air.

-I said, No, this is too to do this, that would be irresponsible.
+I said, no, this is too, to do this, that would be irresponsible.

-Because if I did this for real without telling you about it the way I'm doing it now, I could start.
+Because if I did this for real without telling you about it the way I'm doing it now, I could start who knows what kind of panic that I wouldn't want them anywhere near responsible for.

-So my point is that what Don's saying here, that this is a Democrat trick or an establishment trick.
+So my point is that what Don's saying here, that this is a Democrat trick or an establishment trick, there will be people who believe it.

-You know the British House of Commons member that took America by storm a couple three years ago, Daniel Hannon.
+You know, the British House of Commons member that took America by storm a couple, three years ago, Daniel Hannon.

 Well, he tweeted something out.